U.S. Border Patrol says it won't stop checking Canadian fishing vessels | CBC News

 U.S. Border Patrol says it won't stop checking Canadian fishing vessels

-The contested waters, which begin about five kilometres southwest of Grand Manan, are known as the Grey Zone.
+The contested island and surrounding waters, which begin about five kilometres southwest of New Brunswick's Grand Manan, are known as the "grey zone."

-A spokesperson for the U.S. Customs and Border Patrol, said agents from its Houlton, Maine, sector "interviewed" 21 vessels as part of routine enforcement efforts and made no immigration arrests.
+A spokesperson for the U.S. Customs and Border Protection, which oversees the USBP, said agents from Houlton, Maine, have "interviewed" 21 vessels as part of routine enforcement efforts.
+It's not known how many of those were fishing vessels.
+No arrests were made.

 "Houlton Sector Border Patrol has conducted operations in the past in this area and will continue to conduct operations in the waters off the Coast of Maine in jurisdictional waters of the United States," Stephanie Malin wrote in an email.

+The agents were enforcing "immigration laws and other violations of federal law," she said.

-Laurence Cook, the chair of the Grand Manan Fishermen's Association, wrote on Facebook earlier that the U.S. officials claimed they were "looking for illegal immigrants," which Malin partly confirmed.
+Laurence Cook, the chair of the Grand Manan Fishermen's Association, said earlier the agents claimed they were "looking for illegal immigrants."

-"U.S. Border Patrol was conducting regular patrol operations to enforce immigration laws and other violations of federal law that they may encounter in the course of their duties during the operation in June," she wrote.
+It was not immediately clear what happened during the stops, or how they compare to previous USBP activity in the area.

 Disputed area

-The Grey Zone consists of about 700 square kilometres of lucrative lobster grounds surrounding Machias Seal Island, and it's been claimed by both the Canada and the U.S. for decades.
+The Grey Zone consists of about 700 square kilometres of lucrative lobster waters surrounding Machias Seal Island, and has been claimed by both Canada and the U.S. for decades.

-Canada operates a lighthouse on the island and staffs it year-round.
-Boats from both countries have fished the contested waters comfortably for years.
+Canada operates a lighthouse on the island year-round.
+Boats from both countries have fished the waters comfortably for years.

-He said bureaucrats in both Ottawa and Washington like to draw small squares on maps of the ocean to show different fishing zones, but often the lines aren't respected by lobster.
+He said bureaucrats in Ottawa and Washington mark out different fishing zones, but often the lines aren't respected by lobstermen.

 "So, there are, in the case of some international waters, shared jurisdictions, agreements or understandings, even informal understanding that have worked very successfully."